-Spring 2010 Eight-Week Term IV November 2 Monday Pre-registration begins December 4 Friday Pre-registration ends December 7 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed December 14 Monday Registration begins January 8 Friday Registration ends March 8 Monday Registration begins for Term IV only March 12 Friday Registration ends for Term IV only March 13 Saturday First day of classes March 13 Saturday Late registration begins (\$20.00 fee) March 13 Saturday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) March 16 Tuesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered March 17 Wednesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
-Hours included in attempted hours for financial aid eligibilty.
+Spring 2011 Eight-Week Term IV

+November 1 Monday Pre-registration begins

+December 3 Friday Pre-registration ends

+December 6 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed

+December 13 Monday Registration begins

+January 7 Friday Registration ends

+March 7 Monday Registration begins for Term IV only

+March 11 Friday Registration ends for Term IV only

+March 12 Saturday First day of classes

+March 12 Saturday Late registration begins (\$20.00 fee)

+March 15 Tuesday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered

+March 16 Wednesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-April 2 Friday Spring Holiday University closed April 16 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm April 16 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+March 21 Monday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) April 15 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm April 15 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-April 23 Friday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
+April 22 Friday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
 Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-April 26 Monday Final exams for graduating seniors begin April 30 Friday Final exams for graduating seniors end May 3 Monday Final grades for graduating seniors due May 7 Friday Last day of classes Final exam are given on last day of classes in 8-week classes May 8 Saturday Commencement (9:00 am) May 10 Monday Final grades due for students not graduating May 10 Monday Post-School Conference Faculty-staff conference May 11 Tuesday Post-School Conference Faculty-staff conference
+April 22 Friday Spring Holiday University closed April 25 Monday Final exams for graduating seniors begin April 30 Saturday Final exams for graduating seniors end May 2 Monday Final grades for graduating seniors due May 6 Friday Last day of classes Final exam are given on last day of classes in 8-week classes May 7 Saturday Commencement (9:00 am) May 9 Monday Final grades due for students not graduating May 9 Monday Post-School Conference Faculty-staff conference May 10 Tuesday Post-School Conference Faculty-staff conference